-25.4 Income estimation
+24.4 Income limitation

-The collective profits from a pharmaceutical company must not exceed 15% of the Patient Organisation's annual budget.
+The total income from the pharmaceutical industry must not exceed 15% of the Patient Organization's annual budget.

-For Patient Organisations with a limited turnover, the collective profits from the pharmaceutical industry may not exceed 40% of the annual budget.
-With limited budget, means Patient Organisations with a budget less than NOK 250.000 turnover annually.
+For Patient Organizations with limited turnover, the total income from the pharmaceutical industry must not exceed 40% of the annual budget.
+Limited turnover means Patient Organizations with a budget of less than NOK 250,000 per year.

-25.5 Use of logo or other material belonging to each party
+24.5 Use of logos or other material belonging to the parties

-For a Member Company to publicly display a Patient Organisation logo, or other branding material, requires a written permission/approval from the Patient Organisation.
-When applying for permission, the purpose to which the material will be used, must be stated clearly.
+A Member Companies public use of a Patient Organization's logo or other material requires written permission from the Patient Organization.
+When applying for permission, it must be clearly stated about the purpose and in which way the logo and/or material is to be used.

-Logos/materials must not be used in such manner that a delusion of dependence is created between the Member Company and the Patient Organisation.
+Logos/material must not be used in such a way as to create perceptions of dependence between the Patient Organization and the Member Company.

-CHAPTER 25.
-CONTACT WITH PATIENT ORGANISATIONS
+CHAPTER 24.
+CONTACT WITH PATIENT ORGANIZATIONS